abulka/relationship-manager/README.md

 Using a `Relationship Manager` object to manage the relationships can mitigate these problems and make managing relationships straightforward.

-# Implementations

-Here are various implementations of the Relationship Manager Pattern:
+Here are various implementations of the Relationship Manager Pattern in this GitHub repository:

 - Python: Uses Python 3, there are no dependencies.
 - Java
 - C#: Visual Studio 2005 project with unit test.
 Very fast implementation used in at least one commercial product.

-## Python
+# Python

-### Installation
+## Installation

 ```shell
 pip install -i https://test.pypi.org/simple/ relationship-manager